loijilai/autoencoder-img-compression/README.md

     * In `test.py`, file_format is used to match the filename between original image and the reconstructed image: `python test.py --file_format bmp`

 ## Further improvement
-* The autoencoder architecture consists of only three layers of CNN layers, deeper architecture as well as residual connection may be applied to improve model capability to learn representation
+* The autoencoder architecture consists of only three CNN layers, deeper architecture as well as residual connection may be applied to improve model capability to learn representation
 * Our entropy model is not learned, this is not an end-to-end learned optimized image compression.
 The entropy coding use `lzma` package as a separate module.
-* We use binary quantization here, other quantization method may be added
+* We use stochastic binary quantization here, other quantization method may be added

 ## Reference
 This is a simple project built for the purpose of learning autoencoder in image compression task.
 We rely on other people's work and do not intend to infringe upon anyone's rights.

 1. This project is a direct modification on this repository: [lossy-image-compression](https://github.com/abskj/lossy-image-compression).
+  Modification:
+    * Simplify the model architecture
+    * Simplify the stochastic binarization code
+    * Remove data augmentation in dataset class
+    * Change the loss function to MSE
+    * Add support to train on different file format
+    * Add SSIM in test.py and save test scores to json file
+    * Refactor training loop and add checkpoint saving in each epoch
 2. Our dataset comes from the wiki page of this repository: [cae](https://github.com/alexandru-dinu/cae/wiki).
 3. The model architecture comes from [CompressAI documentation](https://interdigitalinc.github.io/CompressAI/tutorials/tutorial_custom.html) on how to train custom model.